Su Rong: CPPCC and downfall

 On January 23, 2017, Su Rong was sentenced to life in prison for bribery, deprivation of political rights for life and confiscation of all personal property.
 Court documents showed that he took bribes worth some 116 million yuan ($17 million) between 2002 and 2014.
 Su Rong said in court that he would obey the court's decision and would not appeal.

 Personal life

 Su married a woman surnamed Ren (任某), with whom he had three children, a son Su Tiezhi (苏铁志) and two daughters Su Xiaobo (苏晓波) and Su Xiaojuan (苏晓娟).
 Ren died of cancer in 1993.
 His son-in-law named Cheng Danfeng, former vice mayor of Zhangjiajie City, was sacked for graft in November 2015.
 In 1994, he married Yu Lifang (于丽芳), who initially worked in a bank.
-Yu's elder brother Yu Ping'an (于平安) who involved in the case committed suicide by swallowing sleeping pills in March 2015.
+Yu's elder brother Yu Ping'an (于平安) who was involved in the case committed suicide by swallowing sleeping pills in March 2015.